Wigan Warriors: 1996–present: Summer era rugby

+Despite leading Wigan to five semi-finals in three seasons, Brian Noble's contract as Head Coach was not renewed at the close of the 2009 season.
+Noble is credited with stabilising the Warriors following a tumultuous 2005 and 2006.

-Brian Noble's tenure as Wigan Head Coach came to an end at the close of the 2009 Super League Season.
-Michael Maguire was appointed as the new Head Coach ahead of the 2010 season.
+Noble was replaced by Melbourne Storm assistant coach Michael Maguire who was appointed as the new Head Coach ahead of the 2010 season.